HHR is open for submissions by email during the following times throughout the year:

 August 15 – September 15

-Harpy Hybrid Review exists to celebrate and showcase hybrid works in all their varied forms: poetry, songs, translations, flash/micro fiction, creative nonfiction, videos, collaborations, erasures/found poetry, and visual arts including comics and broadsides.
+Harpy Hybrid Review (HHR) exists to celebrate and showcase hybrid works in all their varied forms: poetry, songs, translations, multilingual/bilingual work, flash/micro fiction, creative nonfiction, videos, collaborations, erasures/found poetry, ekphrastic work and visual arts including comics and broadsides.
 We seek submissions from published and unpublished writers and artists.
 All contributions will be fully archived.

-We publish original works, and we will also consider materials previously published (from printed journals only; please let us know where so we can give proper acknowledgment).
+We publish original work, AND we will also consider materials previously published (from printed journals only; please let us know where so we can give proper acknowledgment).
 We accept simultaneously submitted materials, but notify us as soon as possible if your work is accepted elsewhere.

-Note: We generally decline submissions with graphic violence and/or sexual content, or with overtly religious themes.
+Note: We generally decline submissions with graphic violence, graphic sexual content, and/or with overtly religious themes.

 Please do not submit more than once every three months, unless invited.

-Authors whose work we admire include: Claudia Rankine, Luci Tapahonso, Kazim Ali, Katie Farris, Jean Toomer, Layli Long Soldier, Deborah Miranda, Solmaz Sharif, Richard Wright, Carolyn Forché, Italo Calvino, William Carlos Williams, and Anne Carson.
+Authors whose work we admire include: Claudia Rankine, Kazim Ali, Luci Tapahonso, Layli Long Soldier, Deborah Miranda, Solmaz Sharif, Katie Farris, Carolyn Forché, Anne Carson, Jean Toomer, Richard Wright, Italo Calvino, and William Carlos Williams.

 How to Submit

 In your submission, please include:

 - a brief biography (or biographies) of the contributor(s)